iiPythonx/xpp/README.md

 #### - **dec**

-The `dec` operator decreases a value or number by 1.
+The `dec` operator decreases a number by 1.

 Syntax: